 Tapping into human instinct for the age of intelligence.

 Style Inference Labs is founded on a paradox of the age of AI.
-Though intelligence helped our quest for happiness as a human species when it liberated us from our instinct - which were repetitive, tunnel vision, unable to look beyond the immediate - happiness can only be instinctively felt, not thought.
+Though intelligence helped our quest for happiness as a human species when it partially liberated us from our instinct - which was repetitive, tunnel vision, unable to look beyond the immediate - happiness can only be instinctively felt, not thought.
+You can’t convince someone to be happy: this type of motivation, instinctive and therefore unresponsive to reasoning, has to come on its own.
 Intelligence alone cannot bring happiness and it needs its old foe, instinct, to collaborate.

 The cycle of motivation: seven steps